aplus-framework/app/README.md

 vendor/bin/php-server
 ```

-and your project will listen in http://localhost:8080
+and your project will be available at http://localhost:8080.

 See the `php-server.ini` file for more details.

 #### Containers